Our Cruise Coronavirus Vaccination Policy

-Please note: applies to bookings made prior to January 20, 2021.
+Please note: applies to all cruise bookings, including those made prior to January 20, 2021.

 Why have you issued this guidance?